 - 2.12.
-Director who (or whose immediate family member) currently provides professional services in excess of \$10,000 per year to: the company, an affiliate, or an individual officer of the company or an affiliate; either directly or is (or whose family member is) a partner, employee, or controlling shareholder of an organization which provides the services. - 2.13.
-Director who (or whose immediate family member) currently has any material transactional relationship with the company or its affiliates; or who is (or whose immediately family member is) a partner in, or a controlling shareholder or an executive officer of, an organization which has the material transactional relationship (excluding investments in the company through a private placement). - 2.14.
-Director who (or whose immediate family member) is a trustee, director, or employee of a charitable or non-profit organization that receives material grants or endowments from the company or its affiliates.
+Director who (or whose immediate family member18) currently provides professional services19 in excess of \$10,000 per year to: the company, an affiliate, or an individual officer of the company or an affiliate; either directly or is (or whose family member is) a partner, employee, or controlling shareholder of an organization which provides the services. - 2.13.
+Director who (or whose immediate family member) currently has any material transactional relationship20 with the company or its affiliates;14 or who is (or whose immediately family member18 is) a partner in, or a controlling shareholder or an executive officer of, an organization which has the material transactional relationship20 (excluding investments in the company through a private placement). - 2.14.
+Director who (or whose immediate family member18) is a trustee, director, or employee of a charitable or non-profit organization that receives material grants or endowments20 from the company or its affiliates.14